Amy Sykes, Student Wellbeing Team

 My background and qualifications

 I graduated from The University of Wales Swansea in 2006, obtaining a degree in Psychology.
 Since this time I have worked in a variety of NHS mental health services, including a child and adolescent inpatient unit, a specialist eating disorders team, and several community teams supporting individuals with learning disabilities and mental health issues.
-In these roles I facilitated groups and delivered brief psychological interventions such as guided self-help and solution-focused therapy.
+In these roles I facilitated groups and delivered brief psychological treatments such as guided self-help and solution-focused therapy.
 In 2010, I began training as a Cognitive Behavioural Therapist and I have worked as a qualified and fully accredited practitioner in Primary Care Mental Health Services ever since.
 I have also worked on a voluntary basis with the All Wales Veterans Service as a Cognitive Behavioural Therapist providing treatment for individuals suffering with Post-traumatic Stress Disorder.

 BSc.
 Psychology (Hons)